tsugiproject/tsugi-org/md/ADVANTAGE.md

 Tenant / Keys in Tsugi
 ----------------------

-Once you have a new Issuer, you can associate the issuer with a tenant/key.
+Once you have a new Issuer / CLient-Id, you can associate the issuer with a tenant/key.
 A "tenant" is like the `oauth_consumer_key` from LTI 1.1.
 In LTI 1.3/Advantage the `deployment_id` within an issuer/client-id pair maps to a tenant.